 The Red Hill South Biolink Plan was completed in January 2018.

-Red Hill South biolink properties roughly follow the northern tributary of Waterholes Creek, which flows generally south east, from its origin near Point Leo Rd (opposite Aloha Rd).
+Red Hill South biolink properties (shaded red on the map below) roughly follow the northern tributary of Waterholes Creek, which flows generally south east, from its origin near Point Leo Rd (opposite Aloha Rd).
 At about the midpoint of the tributary the biolink extends southwards near the upper reach of Waterholes Creek.

 The biolink properties include a large proportion of one of the most significant patches of private-land remnant native vegetation in Red Hill South.
 Being on private land this patch is potentially vulnerable to fragmentation and weed invasion, depending on management actions.